cloudfoundry/pcap-release/docs/api-communication-spec.md

 ### Regular Request with Clean Shutdown

+The regular case with a graceful shutdown of all components is shown below for BOSH and CF case respectively.

+BOSH Case:

 ```mermaid
 sequenceDiagram
     pcap-cli ->>+ pcap-api: Token, Capture Request {<br/>BOSH (Deployment, Groups, Instances)<br/>pcap ("eth0", "host 1.2.3.4", 65k) }